deck-of-cards/deck-of-cards/README.md

 ## NEW VERSION COMING UP!

-The new **multiplayer** Deck of Cards is released at https://deck.of.cards, but will have it's cards library open sourced soon here!
+The new **multiplayer** Deck of Cards is released at https://deck.of.cards, but will have its cards library open sourced soon here!

 ## Old version